nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 # Procurement Spend Governance & Analytics
 **Power BI · Star Schema · Row-Level Security · Fabric Deployment Pipeline · Governed MI**

-A procurement spend analytics solution built to production standard — from source data to governed report.
-Covers dimensional modelling, DAX measure design, row-level security, Fabric deployment pipeline and embedded governance across a finance and procurement domain.
-Reflects the delivery approach applied commercially at NatWest Group for £5bn+ enterprise spend reporting.
+An independent procurement spend analytics solution built with Power BI and Microsoft Fabric, covering dimensional modelling, DAX measure design, Row-Level Security, controlled deployment and semantic-model governance.

+The project demonstrates how procurement and finance reporting can be structured around a governed semantic model rather than individual report-level calculations.

-> **Note on data:** This project uses a synthetic dataset (850 transactions across 12 suppliers and 5 departments) constructed to model realistic procurement patterns — supplier concentration, budget variance, contract risk and PO governance.
-The dataset is deliberately small so the modelling, security and governance approach can be demonstrated end to end.
-Enterprise-scale delivery is evidenced separately through commercial experience.
+> **Note on data:** This project uses a synthetic dataset (850 transactions across 12 suppliers and 5 departments) constructed to reflect realistic procurement patterns — supplier concentration, budget variance, contract risk and PO governance.
+The dataset is deliberately small so the modelling, security and governance approach can be reviewed end to end.
+Enterprise-scale delivery experience is evidenced separately through commercial BI work at NatWest Group.

 ---